NicolaasJKotze/qe-todolist_assessment/TESTPLAN.md

 14 | 8      |  3,4    | feature     | Verify suitability of application.

 # TOOLS
+_Refer to the internal wiki for latest information and related instructions such as manuals._

 The tool selection primary motivation is to keep it as standard and low resource as possible.
 Typical rule of thumb, if it is struggle to run on a RaspberryPi Zero, keep searching.
 The reason behind this is to keep things simple and lower the risk cost of configuration maintenance such as libraries, training, onboarding, and dependencies.

 ## Node